ehpyeon/n8n-nodes-solar/README.md

 Generate high-quality embeddings using Solar embedding models.

 **Supported Models:**
-- `solar-embedding-1-large-query` - Optimized for queries
+- `embedding-query` - Optimized for search queries and questions
-- `solar-embedding-1-large-passage` - Optimized for documents
+- `embedding-passage` - Optimized for documents and passages
-- `embedding-query` - Alias for query model
-- `embedding-passage` - Alias for passage model

 **Key Features:**
 - Single text or batch processing